mosTavassoli/RunTogether-UX/M4/docs/Script.md

 <handling the pre-test questionnaire>

 ...

-we are testing our app, not you!
-Any mistakes are the app's fault, not yours.
+We are testing our app, not you!
+Any mistakes are our app's fault, not yours.
 We would like to help amateur runners to stay motivated in their training plan.
 Now, have a look and explore the application for 3 minutes.
 Ok perfect!
 So now I give you some tasks to do it and to see how you can do these tasks in our app.